The Prinz Law Office

 ABOUT AUTHOR KRISTIE PRINZ

 Kristie’s practice focuses on providing legal services related to intellectual property licensing and transactional matters.
+A strong focus of Kristie’s practice is in working with companies in the software and SaaS industries, both on the high tech and the life sciences fields of practice.

 Prior to opening her own firm, Kristie was in the licensing group of the highly regarded New York-based intellectual property firm of Pennie & Edmonds LLP in Palo Alto, California.
+Kristie started her legal career in Atlanta, GA.

 Kristie is licensed to practice law in the states of California and Georgia.